jagaapple/now-next-routes/README.md

 };
 ```

-Returned value from `getLinkProps()` includes a type you specify to routes as a generic type.
-You can use this type and get type
+`DynamicParameters` type exported by now-next-routes accepts a type of `Route` object.
+It returns a type of dynamic parameters.
-safety when handling queries in `getInitialProps` .
+It is helpful for handling queries type safety in `getInitialProps` .

 ### Preserves original `now.json`
 By default, `now-next-routes` overwrites or creates `now.json` file.
 It is possible to output as other file when you specify